hamzaessaidi/hamzaessaidi.github.io/_pages/teaching.md

 | INS 300                                    | Principles of Insurance                  | [PDF](https://hamzaessaidi.github.io/files/SyllabusINS300.pdf) | [PDF](https://hamzaessaidi.github.io/files/EvalINS300.pdf) | Risk management and insurance application to business and personal financial decision-making.
 Introduction to basic risk management concepts and techniques.
 Analyze various types of insurance: including life, property, casualty, liability, health, disability, and long-term care. |

+## Teaching Assistant

+I have also served as a teaching assistant for a number of undergraduate courses and graduate courses for the MBA and Master's of Finance programs.

+### MBA and Master's of Finance

+*   FIN 633 Problems in Business Finance
+*   FIN 656 Insurance and Risk Management
+*   FIN 653 Portfolio Optimization
+*   FIN 654 Financial Derivatives

+### Undergraduate Courses

+*   FIN 450 Enterprise Risk Management
+*   FIN 415 Security Analysis & Portfolio Management
+*   FIN 412 Options and Other Derivatives
+*   FIN 311 Investments